javalabsfs/javalabsfs.github.io/index.markdown

 Completing this lab is mandatory.

-Start with installing Java by clicking the arrow on the right or using the menu on the left.
+Start with the first step, installing Java, by clicking the arrow on the right or using the menu on the left.

 ---